 In this second post of the deep learning acceleration series, we surveyed the different hardware solutions used to accelerate deep learning inference.
 We started by discussing the pros and cons of various hardware machines and then explained how to choose hardware for your inference scenario.
 There is no doubt that in the coming years we will see an upsurge in the deep learning hardware field, especially when it comes to custom AI chips.

 As we saw in the previous post, the potential for improvement from algorithmic acceleration is independent from the potential for hardware acceleration.
 That’s why, at Deci, we decided to go algorithmic.
 Our solution can be used on any hardware and is hardware-aware, meaning it takes into account the different aspects of the target hardware.
-We invite you to read more about it in our white paper, or talk to one of our experts.
+We invite you to read more about it in our white paper.
 Stay tuned for the next post.

 You can find the rest of the series below: